d3x0r/JSON6/README.md

 ##Changelog
+- 0.1.108 - rename 'add' to 'write' for compatibilty with other sack.vfs JSON6 parser
 - 0.1.107 - fix variable used for gathering Strings that caused permanent error
 - 0.1.106 - fix handling whitespace after keyword
 - 0.1.105 - Add a streaming interface.